muratk3n/thirdwave/en/tweets/2020/week16d.md

 ---

-👍 Moon is pro for my favorite first element in the periodic table.
+Moon is pro for my favorite first element in the periodic table 👍 Glad he won.

 "South Korea's coronavirus battle propels Moon's party to election win"